British Rail Class 507

-Following the withdrawal of the Class 313 fleet in 2023, the Class 507 fleet were the oldest units operating on the mainline rail network in Great Britain until their withdrawal in 2024.
+Following the withdrawal of the Class 313 fleet in 2023, the Class 507s became the oldest EMUs operating on the mainline rail network in Great Britain until their withdrawal in 2024.
 However, the even older 1972 Stock and 1973 Stock are still in service on London Underground's Bakerloo and Piccadilly lines.

 History

 With the Class 502 units life-expired, unable to cope with the demands of the new Link tunnel and approaching 40 years old, by 1977 a replacement was sought.
 Owing to the success of the Class 313 fleet on suburban services from King's Cross, four sets were temporarily transferred to Merseyside and based at Hall Road TMD.
 Sets 313013/063 were used for clearance trials on the Southport, Ormskirk and Kirkby-Garston lines.
 The results showed that a similar type of stock would be suitable for the Merseyrail Northern line.

 Initially, 47 sets were ordered (507001–507047) but cost issues forced this number to be reduced to 38 units, then 30 by early 1978 when the first sets were under construction.
 Ultimately, 33 units were built between September 1978 and October 1979.

 The first set was delivered to Birkenhead North depot during September 1978, with the first test run taking place on 9 October 1978.

 On 25 October 1978, a Royal Special involving units 507001 and 507002 conveyed The Queen and several other VIPs on a special service between Moorfields and Kirkby.
 Following the journey, she declared the new-look Merseyrail network officially open.
 The first passenger working occurred on 1 November 1978, with unit 507001 working the 07:39 Southport-Liverpool Central with a commemorative headboard.
 It worked between Liverpool and Southport for the remainder of the day, while unit 507002 operated between Liverpool and Ormskirk.
 Further Class 507 units steadily entered service and the Class 502 was, in turn, withdrawn.
 By mid-1980, Northern line services were entirely in the hands of the Class 507 and all of the sets were in service by October 1980.
 A host of new liveries appeared following sectorisation of British Rail.

 Following privatisation, the Class 507 units were used interchangeably between both the Northern line and the Wirral line, working a further four routes regularly.
 The remaining 32 units were refurbished by Alstom Eastleigh during 2002–2005.
 They received new interiors, CCTV, light clusters dot matrix displays and the 2+3 seating was replaced with 2+2 seats.
 Unit 507033 was the last Merseyside set to be refurbished, entering service having been named Cllr George Howard in August 2005.

 The first of two Class 507 farewell tours took place on 15 September 2024.
 The second farewell tour took place on 3 November 2024.

 The Class 507 was withdrawn on 28 November 2024.